A comprehensive guideline for regularization-path variable selection in high-dimensional Gaussian linear regression: Funding

-We are grateful to the INRAE MIGALE bioinformatics facility (MIGALE, INRAE, 2020.
-Migale bioinformatics Facility, doi: 10.15454/1.5572390655343293E12) for providing computing resources.
 IPS2 benefits from the support of the LabEx Saclay Plant Sciences-SPS (ANR-17-EUR-0007).
 This work was supported by a public grant as part of the Investissement d'avenir project, reference ANR-11-LABX-0056-LMH, LabEx LMH.
+We are grateful to the INRAE MIGALE bioinformatics facility (MIGALE, INRAE, 2020.
+Migale Bioinformatics Facility, doi: 10.15454/1.5572390655343293E12) for providing help and/or computing and/or storage resources.